ETFs and the Model Fund Portfolio

 Since I am a novice investor, I invest in index mutual funds that have low expense ratios.
 ETFs appear to have the additional expense of dealing with the spread between the bid and asked prices.
 How much does the spread add to the expense ratio?
 Is there any way to get a handle on which ETFs or family of ETFs have the narrowest spreads?

 Are inverse ETFs just for short-term use?
-I am tempted to invest in an inverse long-term bond fund for an ex
+I am tempted to invest in an inverse long-term bond fund for an extended period of time.

 —Arnie Zimmer from Virginia